Basil-M/MEng-Project/README.md

 As mentioned, it is primarily based on Google's transformer architecture.
 It builds upon [preceding work](https://arxiv.org/abs/1610.02415) by Aspuru-Guzik et al; by using a string representation of molecules, they were able to leverage an NLP approach to convert the discrete representation of molecules to a continuous latent representation.
 A property predictor is trained on this latent representation.
 A continuous latent representation allows for efficient search and optimisation techniques, opening avenues for numerous methods for generating novel chemical structures.

 ## Credits
-This work builds on [Max Hodak's implementation](https://github.com/maxhodak/keras-molecules) and [Lsdefine's implementation](https://github.com/Lsdefine/attention-is-all-you-need-keras) of the Transformer architecture.
+This work builds on [Max Hodak's implementation](https://github.com/maxhodak/keras-molecules) of the Molecule Autoencoder and [Lsdefine's implementation](https://github.com/Lsdefine/attention-is-all-you-need-keras) of the Transformer architecture.

 ## Requirements

-Install using `pip install -r requirements.txt` or build a docker container: `docker build .`
+Install using `pip install -r requirements.txt`.

-The docker container can also be built different TensorFlow binary, for example in order to use GPU:

-`docker build --build-arg TF_BINARY_URL=https://storage.googleapis.com/tensorflow/linux/gpu/tensorflow-0.11.0rc1-cp27-none-linux_x86_64.whl .`

 You'll need to ensure the proper CUDA libraries are installed for this version to work.
+It is suggested that Tensorflow and RDKit be installed via anaconda:
+`conda install -c rdkit rdkit`
+`conda install -c anaconda tensorflow-gpu `

 ## Getting the datasets